meganlsmith/BuildmSFS/README.md

 Build the multidimensional SFS from pyrad output files

 Introduction:
 These scripts are modifications of Jordan Satler's (https://github.com/jordansatler) downsampling script that work for three to ten populations.
-There are two versions:
+There are two versions (both in python 2.7):

 Version 1.
 AFS_FSC_total_MultPops_Revision.py